Much Ado, Now . . .

 The former builder’s yard features our two-floor shop, a large yard (for our trio of chickens to scratch around in) and a barn that houses our antiquarian books, our printing presses, our offices and space for workshops and events.

-Now, almost a year later, it is hard to remember what the buildings were like when we bought the yard.
+It is hard to remember what the buildings were like when we bought the yard.
 The contractor needed several months to complete the mass of work – the abiding memory is a kind of collage of loud banging, roaring saws, thick dust and numerous steel beams being inserted into impossibly small spaces.